Crypto Asset Recovery

 • Collect and test your best guesses as to what your secondary password is

-If you have lost access to your both your primary and your secondary password, recovering access to your funds is trickier.
+If you have lost access to both your primary and your secondary password, recovering access to your funds is trickier.
 That's because to login successfully, Blockchain now requires that you know both your primary and your secondary passwords.

 If you have lost your primary and/or secondary password, we can help you recover it.
 We have years of experience with these wallets and we can walk you through the process.
 In the past, we have recovered wallets by testing just a few hundred password variations -- and we have also recovered wallets after testing tens of billions of password variations.